IlliniSolarCar/strategy-onboarding/README.md

 * If the team tries the loop, they must finish the loop by 18:00.
 After finishing the loop, they may attempt another loop after waiting 15 minutes.

 # Adding Strategies
 * You have a couple options for this.
 To set speeds in the environment, you can use env.set_target_mph(new_speed), and to set acceleration/deceleration, use set_acceleration(acc)/set_deceleration(acc).
+For this, you are fine modifying the while loop inside of sim.py
-* If you would like to use a more complex strategy, we reccomend that you define it in the strategy class (strategies.py).
+* If you would like to use a more complex strategy, you can define it in the strategy class (strategies.py). sim_cli.py currently supports this.
 We have already implemented some strategies, including RandomStrategy(Choose a random number), LazyStrategy(Choose a single speed for entire race), and HardcodedStrategies(Choose speed based on CSV file).
 Every strategy needs to be a nested class inside of the  strategy superclass.
 You need the following three things.
 * 1) an __init__ method that lets the user initialize the class.
 This will change depending on what default information is needed
 * 2) a get_speed_with_parameters(self, parameters, environment) method with parameters as a dictionary with any values (could be None), and an environment object (which is a raceEnv object)
 * 3) You need to register it as part of the init method in the strategy superclass.